sf-wdi-gaia/responsive-css/readme.md

 * Divide up into four groups.
 Each use Skeleton to accomplish **one** of the objectives.
 We will then mix up the groups and have a representative from each teach the others how their group accomplished their task.

-	1. Impliment the Skeleton grid system to create this:
+	1. Implement the Skeleton grid system to create this:

 		![example grid](https://raw.githubusercontent.com/sf-wdi-26/modules/master/w02/d03/m3-bootstrap/imgs/grid.png)